You've stumbled upon the idea to build a candle business and now you're ready to take the next steps.

 There's a lot to think about when building a business, so we put together a guide on how to get started, launch, grow and run your candle business.

-We also provide you with real-life case studies and examples of founders running successful candle business businesses (and how much💰 they're making today).
+We also provide you with real-life case studies and examples of founders running successful candle business (and how much💰 they're making today).

 Is the candle business for you?

 Before we dive into the specifics of starting your own candle business, it's important to identify if this business is right for you.

 Candles are a big commodity, so it's important that you have crafty and creative skills to differentiate your product from the rest.

 One great reason to start a candle business is that you can essentially decide whether you want it to be a part-time or full-time gig.

 A lot of entrepreneurs in the space even start candle making as a hobby and then turn it into a business, to ensure it's something they really love and want to focus on.

 DShawn Russel, founder of Southern Elegance Candle Company did just that and turned her business into a $20K/month revenue source: